mob8607/container-queries/presentation/container-queries/slides.md

 - You need to define what you want to query from a container
 - As a developer we need to create explicit containers to measure them
-- Some of the default behavior changes for containers
-  - `position: fixed` reacts now to the defined container
-  - Box model changes

----

-# Container

 - CSS property `contain` tells browsers how to render specific elements
   - You can set layout, size, paint, content, or none
 - `container-type`: `inline-size` or `size`

+---

+# Things to keep in mind

+- Some of the default behavior changes for containers
+  - `position: fixed` reacts now to the defined container
+  - Changes how content is handled
 - Container can't query themselves
 - You can't change what you query
-- In grid you can't query the space the item would take -> you need to add a container for each element to measure.
+- Grid: Don't query the grid container -> add wrapper for each element to measure

 ---

-- polyfill for older versions of the current browsers
+# Container

 - Finding container query the nearest ancestor
 - container can have a name (or multiple)
 - range syntax for container queries (and media queries now)